faahren/gcp-quick-utils/README.md

-# Simple GCP Project Project Switcher
+# Google Cloud Platform CLI Utils

 Have you ever struggled to switch between GCP projects locally ?
+Are you constantly struggling with the interface of GCP when you want to switch between services and projects ?
-Here is a simple CLI to switch between GCP projects easily.
+Here is a simple CLI to simplify your daily life

 ## Requirements